 These are the two stories of Halloween.

-Darkness is real, and so is hope.
+Darkness exists, and so does hope.

 "For I know the plans I have for you," declares the Lord, "plans to prosper you and not to harm you, plans to give you hope and a future."
 Jeremiah 29:11 in the Bible